ember-learn/ember-blog/source/2020-05-29-the-ember-times-issue-150.md

 There's a cool 😎 new RFC by [Gaurav Munjal (@Gaurav0)](https://github.com/Gaurav0) regarding adding a `refresh` method to the router service.

 Note this `refresh` method would be different than the currently available `Route.prototype.refresh` method that refreshes only the refreshes whatever route you call it on and all routes “below” it in the route hierarchy.
-This newly proposesd method would refresh all routes.
+This newly proposed method would refresh all routes.

 If you're interested in commenting on the RFC, please head on over to the [PR](https://github.com/emberjs/rfcs/pull/631) and make your voice heard 📣!